 In May 2014, FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The guidance in this ASU supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance throughout the industry topics of the FASB Accounting Standards Codification (ASC).
 The core principle of this ASU is that an entity should recognize revenue to depict the transfer of promised goods or services in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-To achieve that core principle, an entity should apply the following steps, (1) identify the contract(s), (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
+To achieve that core principle, an entity should apply the following steps, (1) identify the contract(s), (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligation.
 In August 2015, ASU 2015-14 was issued to defer the effective dates of the revenue standard for one additional year.
 The ASU will be effective for nonpublic companies for years beginning after December 15, 2018; therefore, the Organization will be required to adopt and implement this ASU for the year ending June 30, 2020.